Housing and Humanity: A Guide for Tenants and Fair Housing Providers in the Era of COVID-19

 Text HOME to 741741 or click here for an anonymous conversation with a trained Crisis Counselor.
 This takes less than five minutes, remains anonymous.
 The Crisis Counselor will help you sort through your feelings by asking questions, empathizing, and actively listening.

-Survivors of addiction are also facing a difficult time especially with this displacement, this may be helpful:
+For survivors of addiction who are having difficulty especially with this displacement, this may be helpful:

 Access Point is a central location in each county where people can discuss in person or over the phone their housing crisis.